 However, Student Affairs is sending out a survey to graduating students to determine when and how to offer a replacement ceremony.

 We are continuing to process graduation applications, and all students who are eligible to receive a degree will receive their diplomas in the mail this fall, as they do every year.

 V. Chancellor Search / Dr. Rocha Departure

-Since the Governor has directed Californians to stay at home to slow the spread of the virus do you see this possible as a distraction or perhaps slowdown the search for a valuable candidates to be able to functionally lead our College?
+Since the Governor has directed Californians to stay at home to slow the spread of the virus do you see this possible as a distraction or perhaps slow down the search for valuable candidates to be able to functionally lead our College?

 Explain thoroughly the abrupt departure of former Chancellor Rocha.
-He has avoided all consequence of his slash-and-burn approach to our college’s funding, and this buy-off is very ugly stuff.
+He has avoided all consequences of his slash-and-burn approach to our college’s funding, and this buy-off is very ugly stuff.

 How are we going to prevent corruption and incompetence from our next chancellor?

 The departure of Chancellor Rocha was quite abrupt for most employees of the district, especially considering the current health crisis in the city and the world at large.
 This also comes on the heels of a series of emails stating the district was facing a potential $13 million budget deficit.
 What is being done to stabilize the college with respect to leadership(not just keeping the boat afloat but moving it forward), fiscal responsibility, internal infrastructure (having a plan in place and the necessary items to implement it), and to provide transparency in the decision-making process (having classified and faculty leadership at the decision-making table with Management/Administration and sharing information about that process with the district employees from the beginning to the end)?

 We will not be able to share any additional information regarding the departure of former Chancellor Dr. Mark Rocha.
 The only information we can share has already been posted publicly.
 We are continuing our work to identify a long-term interim and permanent chancellor.